PackeTsar/meraki-cli/README.md

 ~$
 ```

-## Using --kwargs

-Some Meraki-CLI commands require arguments to be provided which are not explicitly defined in the underlying function, but are documented in the command help page.
-To see an example of this, run the command `meraki switch updateDeviceSwitchPort -h`.
-The example is shown below:
+Many commands which make changes to the dashboard (like `updateDeviceSwitchPort` above) have optional arguments which are used to send those changes.
+See the below help page for the `updateDeviceSwitchPort` command:

 ```
 ~$